robchendev/FRET/README.md

     -points
     -points @user

-Ranks up the user if they reach a certain threshold.
-Otherwise, show how many more points needed
+Ranks up the user if they have enough points for a role.
+Otherwise, show how many more points needed.
+Also repairs the roles if any roles are added by a moderator on accident.

     -rankup

-Explanation

-    -report

 Will display all the commands listed here (except -help) and their intended use.

     -help

-Explanation
+Shows information about this bot.
+Gives a description, the github repository link, and the math expression used to calculate how many points are to be awarded to each user being thanked.

     -about

---This section is not done

 ## Deployment

 I'm self-hosting this bot, so the method of deployment is up to you.
 Do note: If you plan on using the -rankup command, make sure this bot's role is higher than the roles you are trying to give via rankup.

 Since this was a personal project, a lot of my variables will be different from what you would want.
-I might make a setup module to let others adjust the numbers... but not anytime soon, so you'd just need to download the bot and change them within the code yourself.
+I might make a setup command or a webpage backend to let others adjust the numbers... but not anytime soon (see [Future Plans](future-plans)), so you'd just need to download the bot and change them within the code yourself.

---This section is not done

 ## Future Plans

-I do hope to implement a backend for this bot, so people can invite this bot onto their servers and use it with the ease of having customizable options right at their fingertips.
+I do hope to eventually implement a backend for this bot, so people can invite this bot onto their servers and use it with the ease of having customizable options right at their fingertips.
+This is a long term goal and not one I'm certain I'll work towards.
+If you want to tell me your interest in a customizable option for this bot, please contact me via the email shown on [my Github profile](https://github.com/chendumpling99)

 ## Contributing